dentarg/auth0-blog/_posts/2017-06-20-authenticating-android-apps-developed-with-kotlin.markdown

 ## Conclusion

 Developing a secure Android application with Kotlin is trivial, as we managed to see in this blog post.
-If you had no previous Kotlin knowledge, chances are that you hadn't had trouble to follow along.
+If you had no previous Kotlin knowledge, chances are that you had no trouble following along.
 Kotlin integration with existing Java libraries and frameworks make the process of learning it smooth.
 But, to use this language to its full power, a good amount of coding hours and studying is need.

 {% include tweet_quote.html quote_text="Developing a secure Android application with Kotlin is trivial." %}